The-Singularity-Research/linear_algebra_for_quantum_computing/README.md

 # Linear Algebra for Quantum Computing
 This is course material for a course on linear algebra and mathematical prerequisites for quantum computing.
-It contains Jupyter notebooks and Python scripts that can be downloaded as part of the course.
+It contains Jupyter notebooks that can be downloaded as part of the course.

 ## Lectures